 Directions to Meet

+Here is exactly where I like to host my picnics in Central Park.
 This is the image that I send my friends to help them find my picnic in Central Park.
 It shows approximately where to look for me, as well as the bathrooms, café, and entrance locations.

-Update July 2019: My preferred bathrooms are now at Tavern On the Green.
+Update August 2022: My preferred bathrooms are now at Tavern On the Green.
 The lines here are shorter than at the café on the map.

-Current Park Image: June 2019
+Park Image from June 2019

-I took this picture at a recent picnic in June 2019.
+I took this picture at a picnic in June 2019.
 It is taken near West Drive in Central Park looking towards Sheep Meadow.

 Picnic Ingredients: Bring This Stuff